English Literature has been added to My Courses

 You will engage with a wide range of learning activities whichever English course you decide to do, including group discussions, independent study, presentations and research projects.
 We aim to provide a varied and rich curriculum and encourage all students to participate in enrichment opportunities offered, including theatre trips, visits, workshops and visiting speakers.

-This course follows a two-year linear specification.
+All courses follow a two-year linear specification.
 The exams at the end of two years are worth 80% of the A-level and all students are required to submit a coursework element which is worth 20% of the A-level.
 You will be assessed formally and informally over the two years through terminology tests, analytical essays, presentations, discussions, and creative writing pieces.

 Enrichment